Wellurg1024/Chak/README.md

 ### How to use
 1. download `node.js` and `npm`.
-2. type in your terminal
+2. run below command in your terminal
     - ` npm install net`
     - `npm install fs`
     - `npm install os`
-3. type `node server.js` on the server.
+3. then run `node server.js` on the server.
 4. keep sure devices are under the same Wi-Fi.
-5. type `node client.js` on the client devices, congratulation!
+5. run `node client.js` on the client devices, congratulation!

 ### My To-Dev list